waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** The two switches in the basement (at (21, 4) and (19, 26)) control the gates on all floors.
 To open the main path on 1F at (21, 18) & (22, 18), both basement switches must be activated.
 The puzzle is now solved.

 ## B. Cinnabar Gym (Systematic Analysis)
-- **Objective:** To map the puzzle's logic by logging every interaction and its outcome.
+- **Objective:** To map the puzzle's logic by logging every interaction and its outcome for the `puzzle_log_analyzer_agent`.
+- **Methodology:** Interact with each quiz machine and trainer.
+After each action, check the state of all gates on the map and record the observation.
 - **Log 1:**

 # IV.
 Active Puzzles